 - Don’t detail every hour of your family’s vacation to Costa Rica in an attempt to explain your appreciation of different cultures.

 As a result of their test-optional policy, anticipate a heavier emphasis on course load and respective grades in addition to your extracurricular accomplishments.
-“Holistic” does not mean that no weight is given to scores or GPA; it simply aims to form a more well rounded version of the candidate for admissions to consider since everyone has different strengths, interests, and abilities.
+“Holistic” does not mean that no weight is given to scores or GPA; it simply aims to form a more well-rounded version of the candidate for admissions officers to consider since everyone has different strengths, interests, and abilities.

 Question 1: Research shows that an ability to learn from experiences outside the classroom correlates with success in college.
 What was your greatest learning experience over the past 4 years that took place outside of the traditional classroom?